idaholab/SPRITE/instruction_Linux_Ubuntu/README.md

 Download the SPIRITE-Data.zip file from  https://inlbox.box.com/s/2d51ythhga9knwv0euuig215khbel3lg

-Unzip SPRITE-Data.zip and make sure the SPRITE-Data folder is side by side with the SPRITE folder.
+Unzip SPRITE-Data.zip and make sure the SPRITE-Data folder is located alongside the SPRITE folder.

 ## Create and activate a custom Conda environment for SPRITE

 Go to the SPRITE folder, e.g.,

 	cd ~/Downloads/SPRITE

 Create a new environment named *sprite*, type

 	conda create -n sprite python=3.9